pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 We also can calculate the `θ` for variance component *`subj - (Intercept)`*.
 The residual standard deviation is `680.032`.
 The standard deviation of our variance component *`subj - (Intercept)`* is `298.026`.
-Thus the retated θ is the relationship: variance component devided by residual standard deviation 298.026 /  680.032 =  `0.438252`
+Thus, the related θ is the relationship: variance component devided by residual standard deviation 298.026 /  680.032 =  `0.438252`

 ```@example Main